bodhisatva/verify-sha-256/README.md

   </p>
 <br />

-A Bash script to verify the SHA-256 checksum of a file.
+A Bash and Python script to verify the SHA-256 checksum of a file.
 It compares the provided checksum with the calculated checksum of the file.

-## Usage
+## Bash Usage

 Ensure the script has execute permissions: